remla25-team18/operation/README.md

 ```

 #### 4. Apply Kubernetes Configuration
-> **Note**: Alternatively, you can skip to the [Helm Deployment steps](#1-install-dependencies) now.

-Under the `operation/VM` directory, run the command bellow.
+Under the `operation/VM` directory, run the command below.
 It will apply the Kubernetes configuration using Ansible.

 ```bash
 bash run_playbook.sh